Mesoscopic fluctuations in entanglement dynamics: Statistics of entanglement entropy fluctuations

-Now let us retrieve the second line in Eq.~(\ref{eq:110}).
+Now let us retrieve the second line in Supplementary Eq.~(\ref{eq:110}).
 We repeat the derivations above.
-As a result, we find that only the coefficient $b'$ in Eq.~(\ref{eq:130}) is modified and, similar to $b'$, the modified coefficient $b$ has no dependence on $L_A$ and $L$.
+As a result, we find that only the coefficient $b'$ in Supplementary Eq.~(\ref{eq:130}) is modified and, similar to $b'$, the modified coefficient $b$ has no dependence on $L_A$ and $L$.
 Finally, we have \beq {\rm Var}_2(S)=bL_A^3/L^2. \eeq Interestingly, the scaling behavior $\sim L_A^3/L^2$ coincides with a previous result about the entanglement entropy variance in a completely different context [29].
-In that context fluctuations are due to randomly drawing a member from a free-fermion eigenstate ensemble; thus that result is a purely kinematic consideration.
+In that context fluctuations are due to randomly drawing a member from a free-fermion eigenstate ensemble; thus that result is kinematic and has nothing to do with the dynamics of entanglement.